pforret/blog.splashing/_topic/country/easttimor.md

 ---
 # East Timor

 East Timor, also known as Timor-Leste, officially the Democratic Republic of Timor-Leste, is a  country in Southeast Asia.
-It comprises the eastern half of the island of Timor, the exclave of Oecusse on the island's  north-western half, and the minor islands of Atauro and Jaco.
+It comprises the eastern half of the island of Timor - of which the western half is administered by  Indonesia - the exclave of Oecusse on the island's north-western half, and the minor islands of  Atauro and Jaco.
 Australia is the country's southern neighbour, separated by the Timor Sea.
 The country's size is 14,874 square kilometres .
 Dili is its capital and largest city.

 ## Unsplash photos